alexappleget/terrrrr-backend/docs/docs/getting-started/setup-project.md

 # Setup Your Backend Project

-Follow these steps to get the Terrrrr backend running on your Windows machine.
+Follow these steps to get the project repository running on your Windows machine.

 ---